gatlee21/thematrixgpt-guide/README.md

 <img src="imgs/festivalParty.png" height="512" width="512">

  AI agents can autonomously plan their days within a sandbox environment.
 As time progresses, their behaviors and interactions grow increasingly sophisticated.
 These agents collaborate in organizing a variety of activities, such as celebrations, life events, and planning parties.
-The AI agents continually learn from their experiences, allowing them to anticipate the needs and desires of their fellow beings.
+The AI agents continually learn from their reflections, allowing them to anticipate the needs and desires of their fellow beings.
 Through these dynamic interactions, AI-powered agents create a vibrant, interconnected community that showcases the remarkable potential of AI in emulating complex human behaviors.

-## 4. Nations
+## 4. Affiliations

 <img src="imgs/countryBorders.png" height="512" width="512">